apache/couchdb/INSTALL.Windows.md

 Once all dependencies are built and installed per the documentation in couchdb-glazier, these commands will configure and build CouchDB:

-    powershell -ExecutionPolicy Bypass .\configure.ps1 -WithCurl
+    powershell -ExecutionPolicy Bypass .\configure.ps1
     make -f Makefile.win check

 This will build couchdb, as well as run the eunit and javascript tests.

-As of CouchDB 2.0 RC1, all eunit and javascript tests should pass.
+As of CouchDB 2.0 RC1, all tests should pass.